Electric Vehicle Charging Stations

 EVCS installations on Kaua‘i are also eligible for KIUC rebates.
 Visit kiuc.coop/ev to learn more.
 Hawaii Energy and KIUC rebates may be stacked together (not to exceed total project costs).

 Progress to Date

-So far, these rebates have helped make 197 charging stations across the state a reality, including Level II stations at three affordable housing developments.
+So far, over $1.2 million in rebates have been paid to help make 266 charging stations across the State a reality, including Level 2 stations at three affordable housing developments.

 Click here to view interactive EVCS map